Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo caption

-Speakers discuss at the discussion session.
+Speakers exchanged at the discussion session.

 Photo caption

-This raises the need for organizations in Vietnam to implement synchronously with global standards and be widely recognized.
+This raises the need for organizations in Vietnam to implement in line with global standards and be widely recognized.
 Similarly, technology and implementation methods that change the nature of sustainability reporting are equally important as choosing the right international reporting framework that is widely used.
 Implementation technologies should also be applied to countries, specifically the application of AI in green transformation and implementation of sustainability reporting.

-Vietcombank also has a direction to apply AI in supporting businesses to reduce the burden of meeting standards, said Ms. Ngo Thuy Phuong, Deputy Head of Strategy Department - Vietcombank.
-Encouraging businesses to apply standards and practice sustainable development reporting to access better capital sources is always a focus.
+Vietcombank also has a direction to apply AI in supporting businesses to reduce the burden of meeting standards,” said Ms. Ngo Thuy Phuong, Deputy Head of Strategy Department - Vietcombank.
+Encouraging businesses to apply standards and practice sustainable development reporting to better access capital sources is always a focus.
 The bank has also published a sustainable development report, which is an important criterion to assess the transparency of an organization that improves factors serving the goal of sustainable development.

 However, Mr. Tran Anh Quy - Head of Policy Credit Department, Department of Credit for Economic Sectors, State Bank of Vietnam (SBV) also pointed out the difficulties of Vietnamese credit institutions (CIs) when practicing Sustainable Development Reports in the banking sector with AI solutions such as: Investment costs, hiring consultants to build reports are still high; lack of legal framework to build green investment portfolios, sustainable development of commercial banks (CBs)...

-Mr. Tran Anh Quy also suggested 5 orientations and solutions to promote sustainable development reporting at Vietnamese banks.
+Mr. Tran Anh Quy also suggested 5 orientations and solutions to promote sustainable development reporting in Vietnamese banks.
 These are to soon issue a national green classification list; continue to promote international cooperation, access and receive technical support, and support appropriate capital sources; continue to promote experience exchange and training activities; improve the quality of consulting and building sustainable development reports for businesses and credit institutions.

 2024 saw a record number of organizations preparing separate Sustainable Development Reports with 33 units.
 Almost all credit institutions have integrated sustainable development content into their Annual Reports as prescribed in Circular 96/2020/TT-BTC.
-Notably, about 13 - 15 commercial banks have published independent Sustainable Development Reports and this trend will continue to increase strongly in 2024 and the first months of 2025, with 6 more commercial banks publishing reports.
+Notably, about 13-15 commercial banks have published independent Sustainable Development Reports and this trend will continue to increase strongly in 2024 and the first months of 2025, with 6 more commercial banks publishing reports.

 Photo caption